 - Nice Guy: After his Heel–Face Turn.
 Actually, even before that to an extent.

-- '"MY HAIR!
+- Nobody Touches the Hair: Parodied in his fight vs Zoro, when Zoro cuts a piece from his hair.'"MY HAIR!
 You jerk!
 I'm gonna...
 I'm gonna... forgive you.
 I mean it's only hair, it'll grow back!

 - Oblivious to Love: To Camie, unless he notices but doesn't want to encourage/embarrass her.

 - Pet the Dog: His kind treatment of Camie and Pappagu.

 - Reformed, but Rejected: While the Straw Hats accepted Hatchan and Nami was fine with him aboard since he would pose no threat even if he was still evil, she was still distrustful of him until he got shot.

 - Supreme Chef: His fried octopus is apparently quite delicious.